istio/istio.io/_docs/concepts/manager.md

 The Istio-Manager service is responsible for managing the lifecycle of Envoy instances deployed across the Istio service mesh.
-It acts as a discovery service for Envoy, providing service discovery, dynamic route updates, etc. The intermediate discovery API decouples Envoy from platform-specific nuances, simplifying the design and increasing portability across platforms.
+It acts as a discovery service for Envoy, providing service discovery, dynamic route updates, etc. The discovery API decouples Envoy from platform-specific nuances, simplifying the design and increasing portability across platforms.